SaraAljamal/Room-Occupancy-Count-Prediction/README.md

 _**How to Use**_
 1. Room_Occupancy_Count_Prediction.ipynb Notebook:

--The notebook contains all steps from data preprocessing all the way to evaluating the results.
+   - The notebook contains all steps from data preprocessing all the way to evaluating the results.

--To run each notebook, open the it in Google Colab:
+   - To run each notebook, open the it in Google Colab:
         - Click on the notebook file (Room_Occupancy_Count_Prediction.ipynb).
         - Choose "Open in Colab" from the GitHub file preview.
         - You can run the cells sequentially to see the steps and results.

 2. Room Occupancy Prediction Report:
 - The report (Room Occupancy Prediction Report.docx) includes:
-  1. A comprehensive review of all EDA and data preprocessing steps applied.
+      - A comprehensive review of all EDA and data preprocessing steps applied.
-  2. A comparison between models and evaluation for the performance of each.
+      - A comparison between models and evaluation for the performance of each.
 - You can view or download the report directly from the repository to understand the project background and conclusions.